aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

 Gets the separator type used for the data labels on a chart.
-[DataLablesSeparatorType](../../com.aspose.cells/datalablesseparatortype).
+See [DataLablesSeparatorType](../../com.aspose.cells/datalablesseparatortype).
 NOTE: This member is now obsolete.
 Instead, please use DataLabels.SeparatorType property.
 This property will be removed 12 months later since September 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int